-A Unicist Ontological Approach to Complexity
+A Unicist Ontological Approach to Adaptive Environments

 The objective of the Unicist Approach to Complexity Sciences developed by Peter Belohlavek was to find a scientific approach to understand nature and provide a structure to emulate it when designing, building or managing complex adaptive systems.

 The unicist approach to complexity is based on the research of the unicist ontological structure of a complex adaptive system which regulates its evolution.
 This is based on emulating the structure of the unicist ontogenetic intelligence of nature considering that every functional aspect of reality has a unique unicist ontological structure that is defined by its ontogenetic map.

 We define nature as the adaptive system, with open boundaries, that establishes the context of human life.
 It is integrated by living beings, objects, functions and processes whose functionality does not depend on human experience or observation.